kjz99/SimpleNetworkingClient/Readme.md

 ```

 ## Using the log4net logger
-To use the log4net logger you can instantiate the logger using one of the constructors.<br/>
+To use the log4net logger you can instantiate the logger setting the logging in the TcpClientSettings instance that you can pass to the constructor.<br/>
-As the logger implements the ISimpleNetworkingClientLogger interface it can be passed the a TcpReadConnection or TcpSendConnection as the logging instance.
+As the Log4netLogger wrapper implements the ISimpleNetworkingClientLogger interface, it can be passed the a TcpReadConnection or TcpSendConnection as the logging instance.

 ### Log4net example
 ```csharp